orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 }
 ```

 > **Note:** We hope you like the original Metroid NES game, or at least the music from it!
+All music Copyright © Nintendo.

 #### What just happened?